CN-TU/sdo-matlab/README.md

 ## Reference

+Please, if you use SDO cite the following paper:

-F. Iglesias, T. Zseby, A. Zimek. *Outlier Detection Based on Low Density Models*.
+> F. Iglesias, T. Zseby, A. Zimek. *Outlier Detection Based on Low Density Models*.
 Workshop on Data Science and Big Data Analytics (DSBDA), IEEE International Conference on Data Mining (ICDM), Singapore; 11-17-2018 – 11-20-2018.
 IEEE Computer Society Press, 2018.

 For more information, experiments and datasets, please go to: https://www.cn.tuwien.ac.at/data-analysis/outliers-sdo/